Einsiedeln Abbey: Library

 The monastery's library is rich in old books: it contains around 230,000 printed books, 1230 manuscripts and 1040 volumes of incunabula and early printed books.
 Between 500 and 800 books are added every year.

 The library was founded in 934 and the monastery already had its own writing school in the mid-10th century; 64 manuscripts from this period are still preserved today.
 The scriptorium, established in 2022, is a reminder of this, where visitors can learn about the production of books in the Middle Ages and write with ink and quill themselves.
 The monastery was given its own printing press in 1664, where over a thousand titles were published by 1798.
 The library was last restored in 1998.

 School

 Einsiedeln Abbey School is a private and federally recognized Matura school in Einsiedeln with a history stretching back over 1,000 years.
 It is organized by the Benedictine monastery of Einsiedeln.
 Around 400 students attend the school, which is taught by around 50 teachers.
 Among them are also five priests.

 The mission statement of the Abbey School is shaped by the Benedictine tradition.
 According to the current abbot of Einsiedeln Abbey, this is reflected in "the most holistic humanistic education possible, which essentially includes the artistic dimension".
 The abbey school is thus intended to offer an alternative to the existing range of schools.

+List of abbots

+The following list is drawn from the Einsiedeln website.